dalibo/pitrery/INSTALL.md

     options:
         -c file      Path to the configuration file
-        -n           Show the command instead of executing it -?
+        -n           Show the command instead of executing it -l           List configuration files in the default directory -?
 Print help

     actions: